Aliases for ATF1 Gene

 GeneCards Summary for ATF1 Gene

 ATF1 (Activating Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with ATF1 include melanoma of soft parts and vulvar melanoma.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with ATF1 include melanoma of soft parts and clear cell sarcoma.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is CREM.

 UniProtKB/Swiss-Prot for ATF1 Gene

 This protein binds the cAMP response element (CRE) (consensus: 5-GTGACGT[AC][AG]-3), a sequence present in many viral and cellular promoters.
 Binds to the Tax-responsive element (TRE) of HTLV-I. Mediates PKA-induced stimulation of CRE-reporter genes.
 Represses the expression of FTH1 and other antioxidant detoxification genes.
 Triggers cell proliferation and transformation.